zenstackhq/zenstack/docs/get-started/next-js.md

 npm run generate
 ```

-4. Initialize your local db and creates the first migration
+4. Initialize your local DB and create the first migration
    The starter is preconfigured with a local sqlite database.
 Run the following command to populate its schema and generates a migration history:

 ```bash